 The Science Behind a Milk and Dish Soap Reaction

 Liquids have something called surface tension.
 Water, milk, and cream are made up of molecules that have positive and negative charges on their surface.
 Just like magnets these charges allow them to attract and repel other molecules.
 When milk or cream is by itself, it’s molecules are surrounded by the same type of molecules, creating a nicely balanced push and pull.
 The exception is the top which is exposed to air which pushes down on the liquid, creating surface tension on the top of the liquid.
+This surface tension of the milk affects our explosion of color.

 There is a substance that affects a liquid’s surface tension, it’s called a surfactant.
 Dish soap is mostly comprised of surfactants.
 It has a hydrophilic part that is attracted to the water and a hydrophobic part that wants to interact with the fat molecules and repels water.